MoritzLost/TrelloWire/README.md

 ### ProcessWire\TrelloWireCard

 The TrelloWireCard component is just a container for page data.
-All properties are set through hookable methods to their data can be modified whenever it is set.
+All properties are set through hookable methods so their data can be modified whenever it is set.
 Note that the card has a `page` property which holds the page this card belongs to, so you can always access it's values.
 TrelloWire will always set the page property first, so if you are hooking any of the other methods you can rely on the page property being initialized at that point.

 You can create an empty instance through ProcessWire's API, or create a populated instance with data based on a ProcessWire page using the helper method on `TrelloWire`: